-ROUND 4: IF YOU HAVE HIV/AIDS AND HAVE PROTECTED SEX...
-WHO YOU GOTTA TELL?

-- It is not illegal to keep your HIV status to yourself so long as you have safe sex. - All people in Aotearoa have a legal duty not to "endanger the life, health or safety of others".
-This means that people with HIV must take "reasonable precautions" such as always using condoms, to avoid transmitting HIV (for example, in 1993 Peter Mwai was charged with grievous bodily harm and reckless endangerment for criminally infecting five women with HIV/AIDS). - A doctor will encourage an HIV-positive person to tell their partner.
+OUND 4: IF YOU HAVE HIV/AIDS ND HAVE PROTECTED SEX WHO YOU GOTTA TELL?
+0 It is not illegal to keep your HIV status to yourself so long as you have safe sex.
+0 All people in Aotearoa have a legal duty not to "endanger the life, health or safety of others".
+This means that people with HIV must take "reasonable precautions" such as always using condoms, to avoid transmitting HIV (for example, in 1993 Peter Mwai was charged with grievous bodily harm and reckless endangerment for criminally infecting five women with HIV/AIDS).
+0 A doctor will encourage an HIV-positive person to tell their partner.
 If they don't want to and the doctor thinks there's a real risk to the partner, the doctor can disclose that person's HIV status.
 The doctor has to tell their patient what they are doing.

-ROUND 5: IF YOU HAVEN'T BEEN TREATED WELL BY YOUR DOCTOR AND WANT TO MAKE A COMPLAINT...
-WHO YOU GONNA CALL?
+YC person's HIV status.
+The doctor has to tell their patient what they are doing.
+NUND 5: IF YOU HAVEN'T BEEN TREATED WELL BY NUR DOCTOR AND WANT TO MAKE A COMPLAINT HO YOU GONNA CALL?
+YC OUND 5: IF YOU HAVEN'T BEEN TREATED WELL BY OUR DOCTOR AND WANT TO MAKE A COMPLAINT Y(W OUND 5: IF YOU HAVEN'T BEEN TREATED WELL BY OUR DOCTOR AND WANT TO MAKE A COMPLAINT HO YOU GONNA CALL?